michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/whats-with-the-runes.md

 The door knob at the entry of my apartment building is emblazoned with elhaz (algiz) by the manufacturer.
 When I moved into this building, knowing what that rune represented, I thought to myself, "that's such fitting branding."
 I moved into this building September 2024, and I remember distinctly thinking, "if I ever build anything related to keys or credentials then I may want to remember 'algiz' or 'elhaz' as possible names if they aren't already taken."
 Fortunately for me, neither name was taken when I published elhaz!

 After naming elhaz, it dawned on me that I may have inadvertently stumbled on a branding opportunity.
-Part of using runes in my branding is a continuation of elhaz's impact.
+Part of using runes in my branding is therefore a continuation of elhaz's impact.
 When I stumble on something like this, I sometimes "trust the process" as they say.
 In this case, I am experimenting with an arcane alphabet as an instrument for personal branding.

 ## Retinitis pigmentosa